Hiereia: Career

 In many cults, a priestess served only for a limited time.
 This was especially true of virgin priestesses.
 Priestesses required to be unmarried virgins during their tenure served for a limited time prior to marriage, often only a year, after which their successor was appointed.
 The priestesses serving the cult of Athena Alea of Tegea, Artemis of Aigeira, Artemis Triklaria of Patrai, Artemis of Ephesus and Poseidon of Kalaureia all served only for a short time between that of reaching adulthood until their wedding.

 In contrast some priestesses served for life.
 This was especially true in the case when the office was inherited and the requirement was the priestess was to be a mature married women.
 The priestess of Heraion of Argos, for example, who was a mature married woman, served for life.

 Somewhat different were the number of Greek oracles, who had a similar position and are categorized as priestesses.

 Impact

 The Hiereiai priestesses were an influence in how the priestess office were conducted in Roman religion, which was heavily influenced by Greek traditions.
 The Greek priestesses continued to hold office until the Roman Empire became Christian, although the name of the office holders are only fragmentary preserved.

-All priestess offices were banned when religious freedom was abolished during the Persecution of pagans in the late Roman Empire, specifically by the Emperor's Edict in 393.
+All priestess offices were banned when religious freedom was abolished during the persecution of pagans in the late Roman Empire, specifically by the Emperor's Edict in 393.
 This was in line with the Christian principle that women were not to hold priestly office.
-It appears that some early Christian women assumed that such offices were to become open to them in the worship of the holy virgin Mary, but the Christian church condemned such a thing as heresy.
+It appears that some early Christian women assumed that such offices were to become open to them in the worship of the holy virgin Mary, but as Mary was a human and not a diety the Christian church condemned such a thing as heresy.